Better Things (TV series): Critical response

-The third season has a Metacritic score of 94 out of 100 based on 19 reviews, indicating "universal acclaim".
-On Rotten Tomatoes, it has a 100% approval rating with an average rating of 9.3 out of 10 based on 35 reviews with the critical consensus, "Pamela Adlon fully asserts her authorial voice over Better Things in a triumphant third season that examines the exhaustion of motherhood with exhilarating artistry."
+The third season has a Metacritic score of 94 out of 100 based on 19 reviews.
+On Rotten Tomatoes, it has a 100% approval rating with an average rating of 9.3 out of 10 based on 37 reviews with the critical consensus, "Pamela Adlon fully asserts her authorial voice over Better Things in a triumphant third season that examines the exhaustion of motherhood with exhilarating artistry."
 Matt Zoller Seitz of Vulture wrote, "Better Things is the best the show has ever been."
 Caroline Framke of Variety wrote, "Better Things feels a bit freer to be its most audacious self this season.
 Making the show under extraordinary pressure has, in the end, allowed Adlon to throw up her hands, say anything she wants, get it all out there and succeed entirely on her own terms."

-The fourth season has a Metacritic score of 90 out of 100 based on 6 reviews, indicating "universal acclaim".
-On Rotten Tomatoes, it has a 100% approval rating with an average rating of 8.5 out of 10 based on 21 reviews with the critical consensus, "Sharp and singular, Better Things just keeps getting better."
+The fourth season has a Metacritic score of 90 out of 100 based on six reviews.
+On Rotten Tomatoes, it has a 100% approval rating with an average rating of 8.7 out of 10 based on 22 reviews with the critical consensus, "Sharp and singular, Better Things just keeps getting better."
 Dan Fienberg of The Hollywood Reporter called the series "still one of the very best things on TV".
-Ben Travers of IndieWire gave it an "A" grade and summarized that season 4 is "an experience like nothing else on television."
+Ben Travers of IndieWire gave it an "A" grade and summarized that season 4 is "an experience like nothing else on television".

-The fifth season has a Metacritic score of 94 out of 100 based on 12 reviews, indicating "universal acclaim".
-On Rotten Tomatoes, it has a 100% approval rating with an average rating of 9.1 out of 10 based on 12 reviews with the critical consensus, "Bittersweet, funny as ever, and brimming with wisdom, Better Things's final sendoff is as good as it gets."
-Jen Chaney of Vulture called it "one of the most generous, organic, and beautiful works of the past decade."
+The fifth season has a Metacritic score of 93 out of 100 based on 14 reviews.
+On Rotten Tomatoes, it has a 100% approval rating with an average rating of 8.8 out of 10 based on 23 reviews with the critical consensus, "Bittersweet, funny as ever, and brimming with wisdom, Better Things's final sendoff is as good as it gets."
+Jen Chaney of Vulture called it "one of the most generous, organic, and beautiful works of the past decade".